shuckster/statebot/README.md

 # Testing

-`assertRoute` can be used to test if an FSM traces a particular route:
+`assertRoute` can be used to test if an FSM traced a particular route:

 ```js
 const { assertRoute } = require('statebot')